A Coruña: Economy

-A Coruña is nowadays the richest region of Galicia and is its economic engine.
+A Coruña is currently the richest region of Galicia and is its economic engine.
 There have been various changes in the city's structure over the last few decades—it now shares some administrative functions with the nearby city of Ferrol.
 Companies have grown, especially in sectors such as finance, communication, planning, sales, manufacturing and technical services, making A Coruña the wealthiest metropolitan area of Galicia.
 The port itself unloads large amounts of fresh fish, and with the increase in other port activities like crude oil and solid bulk, which make up 75% of Galician port traffic.

 In 1975, the clothing company Zara, founded by Amancio Ortega Gaona, opened its first store worldwide in this city and has since become a national and international clothing chain.

 Inditex, the main textile manufacturer of the world, has its headquarters in the nearby town of Arteixo.
 A Coruña concentrates 30% of the GDP of Galicia and in the period between 1999 and 2001 it grew 35%, surpassing Vigo which was traditionally economically stronger.
 Other important companies of the city are Banco Pastor (owned by Banco Popular Español), Banco Etcheverría (oldest in Spain), Hijos de Rivera Brewery, Abanca, R Cable Operator, the Repsol refinery, Gas Natural combined cycle power plant, General Dynamics factory, Alcoa aluminium plant and La Voz de Galicia, a Spanish-language conservative daily newspaper, the one with the largest circulation in Galicia.
 A Coruña is also an important retail center.
-El Corte Inglés, the main department store chain in Spain, has two centers in the city, one of them in the new commercial area Marineda City, opened in April 2011, one of the biggest shopping centers in the EU, which also includes, among others, IKEA and Decathlon stores, cinemas, an ice rink, a bowling court and a kart circuit.
-Other hypermarket chains present in the city are Carrefour (two centers), Hipercor and Auchan (known in Spain as Alcampo).
+El Corte Inglés, the main department store chain in Spain, has two centers in the city, one of them in the renovated shopping mall Marineda City, opened in April 2011, one of the biggest shopping centers in the EU, which also includes, among others, IKEA, Mercadona and Decathlon stores, cinemas, an ice rink, a bowling alley and a kart circuit.
+Other hypermarket chains present in the city are Gadis, Carrefour (two centers), Hipercor and Auchan (known in Spain as Alcampo).

 Over the last few years, emphasis has been placed upon better access and infrastructure, especially cultural, sporting, leisure and scientific areas.
 Following a significant oil spill when the Aegean Sea wrecked and exploded, considerable resources have been used in the recovery of the shoreline and strengthening the tourist sector.
 All this has reaffirmed the city's existing character as a centre for administration, sales, port activities, culture and tourism.
-The city also has a regional airport, used by 1.025.688 passengers in 2015.
+The city also has a regional airport, used by 1.025.688 passengers in 2015 with regular flights to Madrid, Barcelona and London.

 Tourism

-Tourism in A Coruña has increased in recent years to the point of receiving 62 cruise ships a year.
+Tourism in A Coruña has increased in recent years to the point of receiving 184 cruise ship calls (and roughly 465,199 passengers) in 2025.